 Power shift from Whitehall to communities gets underway

-- Department for Communities and Local Government, The Rt Hon Greg Clark MP, The Rt Hon Sir Eric Pickles MP, and Andrew Stunell OBE
+- Department for Communities and Local Government, The Rt Hon Greg Clark, The Rt Hon Sir Eric Pickles, and Andrew Stunell OBE

 - Part of:

 - Homebuying, Housing for older and vulnerable people, Council Tax reform, Planning system, Local council transparency and accountability Local government spending, Planning reform, Rented housing sector, and Localism